-Arbitration is like mini-court and the rules of discovery and evidence are usually more relaxed.
+Arbitration is like mini-court and the rules of discovery and evidence are usually more relaxed including procedure.
 They can be expensive since you are paying for your attorney plus the arbiter who is usually a retired judge or attorney.
 However, they can also be efficient.

 Regardless of mediation, arbitration or trial, make sure your Operating Agreement has expeditious dispute resolution provisions, and incentives for all parties to be efficient and bargain in good faith.

 So a member wants out, no problem, but what is the value of the business?
 Should you use a formula to determine the value?
 Something based on revenue?
 A full-blown business valuation (our retainer is $3,000 for a conclusion of value business valuation engagement)?
 What if you and your business partners cannot agree on the selection of the business valuation expert?
 Make sure there are provisions in your Operating Agreement.

-As a side note, if the value cannot easily be derived from a formula, then the out-member and the remaining members each pick a business valuation expert.
+As a side note, if the value cannot easily be derived from a formula, we often see language where the exiting member and the remaining members each pick a business valuation expert.
 Then those two experts pick a third as a neutral, or some other seemingly detached and disinterested selection mechanism.

 As we’ve said in the past, just because you are working with an attorney or an accountant doesn’t mean you are working with a smart person.
 WCG (formerly Watson CPA Group) can act as a consultant with your attorney when drafting these documents.

 Taxpayer's Comprehensive Guide to LLCs and S Corps 2021-2022 Edition